User Tools

 • A 360 survey may be extremely difficult to complete.
 Noting similarities and difference of floors and their layouts from the ascension would be prudent.

-• Once in place the RIT officer shall discuss with Command and Safety any issues and firefighter locations and scope out the fire floor as best as possible given the situation.
+• Once in place the RIT officer shall discuss with Command and Safety any pertinent concerns, firefighter locations, and fire floor layout as best as possible.

-If additional RIT staffing is deemed necessary, any later arriving RIT team to supplement the initial RIT team, upon arrival, will be under the direction of the initial RIT officer.
+If additional RIT staffing is deemed necessary they will be under the direction of the preexisting RIT officer

 EMS Sector

 The EMS sector shall establish a Triage and Rehab area three floors below the fire.
-This sector will consist of one Life Squad, one Engine company and an EMS supervisor such as 122.
+This sector will consist of one medic transport, one Engine, and an EMS supervisor such as 122.
 Extra staffing to bolster this complement is to be considered by the FOB Commander based on the demands of the incident.

 • FOB EMS will be in contact with Lobby to coordinate transport of patients from the FOB to Lobby and on to the staged transport area.